kkkk0/image_scraping-and-resize/README.md

 ## **For webscrapping.py:**

-Please make sure all the library are installed, such as selenium, urllib.
-If it is not installed, please use the below command to installed.
+Please make sure all the libraries are installed, such as selenium, urllib.
+If it is not installed, please use the below commands to install it before running the code.

 **pip install selenium**